 A safety razor includes a protecting element located between the edge of the blade and the skin.
 The purpose is to assure a safe and harmless shaving experience.

-If it’s not sharp enough you might push it too much.
-That’s probably not the best idea since even though it might be a bit dull, it is still a blade.
-Pushing it too hard might end up cutting yourself.
+If it’s not sharp enough, you might push it too much.
+Even if it’s a bit dull, it is still a blade, and you might cut yourself.

-- pull the skin tight – this will allow the blade to glide smoothly
+- Pull the skin tight – this will allow the blade to slide smoothly.

 These instructions also can be applied for shaving other sensitive zones, such as your armpits.

-You can take your safety razor on the plane, however, you CANNOT take the razor blades.
+You can take your safety razor on the plane.
+However, you can’t take the razor blades.

 That mainly depends on how often you shave.
 Usually, a blade can last between 1-5 weeks.
 So, if you shave:

 - Every second day – every 2-3 weeks

 - Once or twice a week – every 4-5 weeks